hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Jordan, M. I. (2019).
 [Artificial intelligence—the revolution hasn’t happened yet](https://hdsr.mitpress.mit.edu/pub/wot7mkc1/release/5).

 This article says that the current AI technologies are not actually AI; at least not the AI when the term was coined.
-He believed that we are far from reaching the level of real artificial intelligence.
+The author believed that we are far from reaching the level of real artificial intelligence.
 He worries that when we are content with the progress we have made so far and when we only focus on solving easy problems with current "AI" technologies, we might forget the long term goals that are far away from us.

 ## 2022-06-21 (Completed on 2022-06-23)